Kirsten Campbell

 Goldsmiths Research Centres/Groups

-Kirsten’s current research investigates conflict-related sexual violence in international criminal law and transitional justice.
+Kirsten’s research investigates sexual and gender-based violence in conflict, transitional justice and international criminal law.
 She has worked on policy and practice in this area with NGOs, governments, and the UN.
 Her recent book, The Justice of Humans: Subject, Society, and Sexual Violence in International Criminal Justice draws on her European Research Council projects, The Gender of Justice, and TRANSFORM.
-Kirsten is a member of the Sexual Violence in Armed Conflict international research group.
-Kirsten’s research interests include feminist social theory, sociology of law, feminist and socio-legal methodology, with a focus upon concepts and practices of social justice.
+Kirsten is a member of Sexual Violence in Armed Conflict international research group.
+An interdisciplinary scholar of sociology and law, Kirsten's interests include social theory, sociology of law, sociology of gender, and methodology.

-Kirsten co-directs the Sociology Unit for Global Justice and convenes the Gender of Justice research group.
-She has been a visiting scholar at Sciences Po, Lund University, and UC Berkeley.
-Kirsten previously taught sociology at Brunel University, and practised as a commercial litigation lawyer.
+Kirsten is Director of Unit for Global Justice and convenes Gender of Justice research group.
+She is the Ferdinand Braudel Fellow (Law), European University Institute, having been a visiting fellow at Sciences Po, Lund, and UC Berkeley.
+Kirsten previously taught at Brunel University, and practised as a commercial litigation lawyer.

 Academic qualifications